Is it Possible to Cancel a Health Insurance Plan?

 COBRA: A Temporary Safety Net

-- If you had employer coverage, COBRA allows you to keep your plan for up to 18 months.
+If you had employer coverage, COBRA lets you keep your plan for up to 18 months.

 Alternatives to Cancelling

-- Switching to a lower-cost plan within the same insurer.
+• Switch to a cheaper plan under the same insurer.

 Tips Before You Cancel

-- Line up a new plan before cancelling the old one.
+• Make sure your new plan is ready before cancelling the old one.

 Medicare & Medicaid: Special Considerations

-- Medicaid: Cancelling may require re-verifying eligibility if you reapply.
+• Medicaid: Cancelling may require re-verifying eligibility when you reapply.

-- Medicare: Missing your re-enrollment window could trigger permanent late penalties.
+• Medicare: Missing your re-enrollment window could trigger late penalties that last a long time.

 Also Read: Are There Any Complaints Against Aetna Health Insurance?